ASE A4 Steering and Suspension Practice Test

 46.

 Answer A is wrong.
-They're located between the frame and the control arm.
+Control arms connect the vehicle's framework to the steering knuckle and wheel assembly.
 Answers A and B are both correct.

 Answer B is wrong.
-When worn, the tear or gap can change alignment angles.
-It can result in wheel shimmy and a vibration felt in the wheel.
+A worn, cracked, or compressed rubber bushing can cause looseness and change alignment angles, resulting in wheel shimmy, tire wear, and vibration in the steering wheel.

 Answer D is correct.
 Both A and B are correct.